 - Hwy 151 to Oak Park Road: 3.6 miles.
 This section had more corn and trees, and wasn’t as interesting but still was decent.
 There is one low electric fence and one super low barbed wire fence.

 - Oak Park Road to Hwy O: 3.7 miles.
 Likely some logjams but also some outcrops at the end.
-Oak Park Road is muddy but doable put-in.
+Oak Park Road is a muddy but doable put-in.

 - Hwy O to Hwy G: 6.0 miles.
 Some scenic moments, but mud and logjams are detractions.
 Put-in and take-out are muddy.